 SPAN 317SL.
-Spanish in Community Service and Missions, 3 hours, Spring even years assess needs, and acting as liaison and interpreter between Hispanic and medical and social agencies.
+Spanish in Community Service and Missions, 3 hours, Spring even years

+Practical use of Spanish in service to the local Hispanic community.
+This immersion practicum will be conducted in conjunction with social and mission outreach programs and can include such activities as interpreting/translating in public schools and churches, interviewing Hispanics to assess needs, and acting as liaison and interpreter between Hispanic and medical and social agencies.
 Carried out in Spanish.
 Prerequisites: SPAN 301 and 310.
 This course is a service-learning course and may require additional time commitment outside of class.
 Students are responsible for any additional costs necessary to complete the service.